-Now what if after walking out of the king's thrown room a friend of yours came along who owed you \$20.
+Now what if after walking out of the king's thrown room a friend of yours came along who owed you a decent amount of money, approximately.
 Could you imagine grabbing him by the throat and demanding, "Pay up, or else!"?
 No way!
-Yet that's exactly what the servant did in Jesus' parable: "But that servant went out and found one of his fellow servants who owed him a hundred denarii [which some have estimated is the equivalent of around \$20; again the point is that it is an amount that is insignificantly small compared to the debt that the servant owed]; and he laid hands on him and took him by the throat, saying, 'Pay me what you owe!' (v.
+Yet that's exactly what the servant did in Jesus' parable: " But when that servant went out, he found one of his fellow servants who owed him one hundred denarii [which was approximately 100 day's wages, or as some have estimated is the equivalent of around several thousand dollars; again the point is that it is an amount that is insignificantly small compared to the debt that the servant owed].
+He grabbed him and began choking him, saying, 'Pay me what you owe!' (v.
 28).
-When this man's servant fell down at his feet and begged him for mercy, just like he had begged the king, 'Have patience with me, and I will pay you all,' we are told in our text that "he would not, but went and threw him into prison till he should pay the debt" (v.
+When this man's servant fell down at his feet and begged him for mercy, just like he had begged the king, 'Be patient with me, and I will pay you back!' we are told in our text "But he refused.
+Instead he went off and threw the man into prison until he could pay back what he owed" (v.
 29-30).

 As you might expect, when the king heard about this ungrateful, unforgiving servant's actions he was furious!
-"Then his master, after he had called him, said to him, 'You wicked servant!
-I forgave you all that debt because you begged me.
-Should you not also have had compassion on your fellow servant, just as I had pity on you?'
-And his master was angry, and delivered him to the torturers until he should pay all that was due to him" (v.
+"Then his master called him in and said to him, 'You wicked servant!
+I forgave you all that debt when you begged me to.
+33 Should you not have had mercy on your fellow servant just as I had mercy on you?'
+34 His master was angry and handed him over to the jailers until he could pay back everything he owed" (v.
 32-34).
-Jesus' last words there are a reference to the eternal torments of hell!
-He concludes our text with these words of warning, "So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses" (v.
+Jesus' last words there are actually a reference to the eternal torments of hell!
+He concludes our text with these words of warning, "This is what my heavenly Father will also do to you unless each one of you forgives his brother from his heart " (v.
 35).